isc-projects/bind9/doc/arm/dnssec.inc.rst

 to provide the parent zone administrators with the ``DNSKEYs`` (or their corresponding ``DS`` records) that are the secure entry point to the zone.

+Monitoring with Private Type Records
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The state of the signing process is signaled by private type records (with a default type value of 65534).
+When signing is complete, those records with a non-zero initial octet have a non-zero value for the final octet.

+If the first octet of a private type record is non-zero, the record indicates either that the zone needs to be signed with the key matching the record, or that all signatures that match the record should be removed.
+Here are the meanings of the different values of the first octet:

+   - algorithm (octet 1)

+   - key ID in network order (octet 2 and 3)

+   - removal flag (octet 4)

+   - complete flag (octet 5)

+Only records flagged as "complete" can be removed via dynamic update; attempts to remove other private type records are silently ignored.

+If the first octet is zero (this is a reserved algorithm number that should never appear in a ``DNSKEY`` record), the record indicates that changes to the ``NSEC3`` chains are in progress.
+The rest of the record contains an ``NSEC3PARAM`` record, while the flag field tells what operation to perform based on the flag bits:

+   0x01 OPTOUT

+   0x80 CREATE

+   0x40 REMOVE

+   0x20 NONSEC

 .. _secure_delegation: